-For menu commands that open a window, Sage 100 Contractor only allows access by users in the selected security groups and applies the access rights.
+For menu commands that open a window, Sage 100 Contractor allows access only by users in the selected security groups, and applies the access rights assigned to each group.

-For menu commands that open a different menu item, Sage 100 Contractor only allows access by users in the selected security groups.
+For menu commands that open a different menu item, Sage 100 Contractor allows access only by users in the selected security groups.
 For example, you can provide the General Ledger Clerk group access through menu 1-General Ledger.
 However, this does not apply the access rights to the items under menu 1-General Ledger.